 Flu shot: The flu shot is typically given to adults in a muscle in the upper arm.
 It is an inactive vaccine, which means it is made using dead bacteria.
 The dead germs cannot make you sick.
 Those ages 18 to 64 can to opt for an intradermal flu shot.
 This injection uses a smaller needle and goes into the top layer of the skin instead of the muscle.

-Egg-free vaccine: Unlike most flu vaccines, this one is not grown inside eggs.
-It's approved for people with a severe allergy to eggs between the ages of 18 and 49.
+Egg-free vaccines: Unlike most flu vaccines, these are not grown inside eggs.
+They're approved for people with a severe allergy to eggs.

 Nasal spray: The nasal spray flu vaccine is a live attenuated influence vaccine, or LAIV.
 Unlike the flu shot, it is made from live, but weakened, influenza viruses.
 However, you cannot get the flu from the nasal spray vaccine.
 Only certain adults under age 50 may receive the nasal spray.